 Similarly, consider optimizing your .edu for voice search.
 After all, 44% of students use voice search once a month, and 22% use it every day, according to our survey.
-Because search mode impacts your search-engine optimization (SEO) ranking, ensure that you keep in mind the words and phrases students commonly type and speak when conducting searches when setting your website’s SEO strategy.
+Because search mode impacts your search-engine optimization (SEO) ranking, ensure that you keep the words and phrases students commonly type and speak when conducting searches in mind when setting your website’s SEO strategy.

 Monitor and measure to bring it all together

 As you begin to incorporate these best practices into your student enrollment strategy, don’t forget to monitor and measure the incremental enrollment results that are sure to ensue.
 Being able to attribute enrollment results back to each student recruitment activity will help you prioritize investments for future years.